Bidirectional Sparse Attention for Faster Video Diffusion Training: Experiment

-\textbf{Original Query-Sparse.} Without KV-sparsity, we first evaluate a baseline Query-sparse strategy.
-Each block selects a center token and prunes redundant tokens based on feature similarity.
-As shown in Row 1 of Table~\ref{ablation}, with a prune rate r=0.5, validation loss is even lower than full attention, indicating lossless training.
-This achieves 50\% sparsity and 1.96× speedup, halving computation.
-Query-sparse also consistently surpasses full attention on all VBench metrics, showing it removes redundant tokens while preserving meaningful queries.
+\textbf{Original Sparse Query.} Without KV-sparsity, we first evaluate a baseline Sparse Query.
+Each block selects a center token and prunes redundant tokens based on similarity.
+As shown in Row 1, with a pruning rate r=0.5, validation loss is even lower than full attention, indicating lossless training.
+This achieves 50\% sparsity and 1.96× speedup.
+Sparse Query also consistently surpasses full attention on all VBench metrics, showing it removes redundant tokens while preserving meaningful queries.

-\textbf{Query-Sparse with Window Size Selection.} We further extend Query-sparse by adopting multiple center tokens via window partitioning.
+\textbf{Sparse Query with Window Size Selection.} We further extend Sparse Query by adopting multiple center tokens via window partitioning.
 Specifically, for a block of size $(4,4,4)$, we split it into $(2,2,2)$ windows, yielding 8 sub-blocks.
 A center token is selected within each window, and pruning is conducted locally.
 As shown in Row 2 of Table~\ref{ablation}, this approach achieves lower validation loss and better VBench performance at the same sparsity and FLOPs, confirming that window-based selection more effectively preserves meaningful tokens and reduces redundancy.